 The honest answer: strong field, rarely a first job

 Cloud computing underpins most modern tech, the work is well-regarded, and the projected outlook for the computing occupations it sits in is positive — so as a destination, it's a strong choice.
-The catch the sellers skip: cloud roles are usually not entry-level.
+The catch the thin guides skip: cloud roles are usually not entry-level.
 Employers want people who already understand systems, networking, and operations, so most people reach cloud after a first role in IT support, help desk, or systems administration.
 A foundational certificate like AWS Cloud Practitioner proves cloud literacy and is a fine first study step — but on its own it is not a cloud job.

 The realistic path into cloud